Samdney/research-website/content/blog/mainentry.md

 I publish all my work under free licenses (as long it is not limited by third parties).
 I belive in open knowledge and that the results of research and its access has to be possible and free, without any fees, for everybody.

 I would be happy to get your support, to protect our right for private communication and online security.

+For more information about me, look at my CV on
+<a href="http://www.carolin-zoebelein.de/aboutme/cv/cv.php" target="_blank"><font color="#2196F3">http://www.carolin-zoebelein.de/aboutme/cv/cv.php</font></a>
+and contact me with your project description by email!